laurenperez/M1L8-dom-intro-wbp/README.md

 ### Step 3

-Using the same process you did with the `getMonth()` method, create the follow methods to dynamically retrieve the entire date:
+Using the same process you did with the `getMonth()` method, use the following methods to dynamically retrieve the day:
 - Use [`getDay()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay) to acquire the day of the week.
+    - Note: Not getting the correct date?
+Check the documentation on the return value a bit closer.

+Next, use the follow methods to retrieve the date and year:
 - Use [`getDate()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDate) to acquire the date number.
 - Use [`getFullYear()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getFullYear) to acquire the year number.